Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/cas-adverts-lpaq-journey.md

 ## Planning officer's report and supporting documents

 - boolean `/public-safety/` Did you refuse the application because of highway or traffic public safety?

+## Appeal process

+- radio `/new-conditions/` Check if there are any new conditions